cloudmesh-book/book-latex-2018/cloud-technologies/all.md

 language and extensions to support mathematical algorithms [@paper-graph-data].

-The paper ``Graph mining meets the semantic web'' outlines the implementation of graph mining algorithms using
+The paper *Graph mining meets the semantic web* outlines the implementation of graph mining algorithms using
 SPARQL [@paper-lee2015graph].

-# AllegroGraph -o-
+# AllegroGraph :o:

 |          |                  |